-The surviving spouse or the former spouse is entitled to a surviving spouse’s pension if
+The surviving spouse or the former spouse have the right to get a surviving spouse’s pension if:

 - the spouses married before the deceased reached the age of 65 and the surviving spouse reached the age of 50, providing

-- the marriage has continued for at least five years, and
+- the marriage had continued for at least five years, and

-The former spouse of the deceased is entitled to a surviving spouse’s pension under the same conditions as the surviving spouse if the deceased was liable to pay alimony to the former spouse on the basis of a legally valid decision.
+The former spouse of the deceased may be entitled to a surviving spouse’s pension under the same conditions as the surviving spouse if the deceased was ordered to pay alimony to the former spouse on the basis of a legally valid decision.

 If the surviving spouse remarries before reaching the age of 50, the pension ends.

-The biological or adopted child of the surviving spouse may be entitled to an orphan’s pension if the child shared the same household with the surviving spouse and the deceased.
+The biological or adopted child of the surviving spouse may have a right to an orphan’s pension if the child shared the same household with the surviving spouse and the deceased.
 However, the child is entitled to an orphan’s pension only after two deceased persons simultaneously.

 The basis of the survivors’ pension is the deceased person’s earnings-related pension.
-If the deceased did not receive a pension or drew a partial disability pension or a part-time pension, the survivor’s pension is calculated on the basis of the pension amount which the deceased would have received had they been entitled to a full disability pension at the time of their death.
+If the deceased did not get a pension or drew a partial disability pension or a part-time pension at the time of death, the survivor’s pension is calculated on the basis of the pension amount which the deceased would have got had they been entitled to a full disability pension at the time of their death.